subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Thus projections contain more recoverable structure than many people expected.

 Another perspective into this can be obtained through the use of the concept of duality from mathematics.
-Many otherwise intractable problems are solved by translating the staement of the problem into a dual space in which the solution becomes easier to obtain.
-Given a set of neurons $(x^1,...,x^N)$, an equilibrium state can be obtained by solving the primal problem of minimizing $E_{\theta}(x_1,...,x_N)$ where $\theta$ are the synaptic strengths, or by solving the dual problem of minimizing $E_W(x_1,...,x_N)$ wjere $W$ are the parameters of the approximating artificial neural network.
+Many otherwise intractable problems are solved by translating the statement of the problem into a dual space in which the solution becomes easier to obtain.
+Given a set of neurons $(x^1,...,x^N)$, an equilibrium state can be obtained by solving the primal problem of minimizing $E_{\theta}(x_1,...,x_N)$ where $\theta$ are the synaptic strengths, or by solving the dual problem of minimizing $E_W(x_1,...,x_N)$ where $W$ are the parameters of the approximating artificial neural network.
 The primal problem is difficult to solve since we have very little information about the brain's connectome.
 On the other hand we have discovered several powerful artificial neural networks which closely approximate the brain's energy function, and in this space the problem of finding the equilibrium state becomes much easier.

 ## Planning

-During the perception process described in the previous section, the prediction module is constantly getting trained as organisms go about their life, by making use of the ground truth data coming out of the inference module in the ETPP case, or the sensory data directly for DEPP.
+During the perception process described in the previous section, the prediction module is constantly getting trained as organisms go about their life, by making use of the ground truth data coming out of the inference module in the ETPC case, or the sensory data directly for DEPP.
 The prediction module was originally designed to predict the next instant of what the world is going to look like, but in higher animals such as humans, it performs a very important additional function, i.e., that of planning.
 During perception the brain is running closed loop, since its predictions are contantly being verified by real data.
 In contrast planning can be considered to be a process during which the prediction module runs open loop.
 In other words it generates a sequence of predictions, modulated by potential actions that the organism is planning to take.
 Based on this, the organism can decide whether a particular sequence of actions is good enough to accomplish some task.
 The process by which it arrives at the right action sequence such that it results in success, is called planning.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat118.png)